 At the end of their first year, students are expected to form, in consultation with the director of graduate studies, their Graduate Advising Committee (GAC).
 The GAC consists of the student’s advisor and two other faculty members, one of whom must be a CCB faculty member.Students report their progress to the GAC at least once per year, beginning in their G2 year.
 The GAC may require more frequent meetings depending on the student's progress, especially as the dissertation defense nears.
-Students are expected to present and defend an independent proposal anytime between the first semester of their 2nd year and the end of their 4th year in the presence of their GAC.
-Any one of the G2, G3, or G4 GAC committee meetings can serve as the independent research proposal meeting.
 The objective of these meetings is to promote the timely completion of degree requirements, to foster (non-advisor) faculty-student interactions, and to provide career counseling.

 Students are encouraged to consult with the director of graduate studies on any issues that affect graduate student life.

-Students in Chemical Physics are expected to present and defend a research proposal anytime between the first semester of their 2nd year up to the end of their 4th year (June 30th).
+Students in Chemical Physics are expected to present and defend a research proposal anytime between the first semester of their 2nd year up to the end of their 4th year (June 30th) in the presence of their GAC.
 Any one of the G2, G3, or G4 GAC committee meetings can serve as the independent research proposal meeting.
 Students are required to choose topics that are distinct from their Ph.D. research, and the final topic should be arrived at in consultation with their advisor.
 The student with his/her advisor will decide when to present the independent proposal.